Here's Where to Get Free Coffee on National Coffee Day

 Tous les Jours

-From National Coffee Day (Sept.
-29) through International Coffee Day (Oct.
-1), French-Asian bakery café chain Tous les Jours is holding coffee happy hours.
+From Sept.
+29 through Oct.
+1, French-Asian bakery café chain Tous les Jours is holding coffee happy hours.

 Each day, from 2 to 5 p.m. local time, get a 12-ounce hot coffee or 16-ounce iced coffee for only $1.